 Iván Fischer studied the piano, violin and cello in Budapest, before joining the legendary conducting class of Hans Swarowsky in Vienna.
 Having spent two years as assistant to Nikolaus Harnoncourt, he then launched his international career as winner of the Rupert Foundation conducting competition in London.

 After various guest appearances at international opera houses, he founded the Ivan Fischer Opera Company.
 His staging always sets as its goal an organic unity between music and theatre.
 IFOC productions, which often spatially connect the instrumentalists and singers, have been received with great acclaim in recent years in New York, Edinburgh, Abu Dhabi, Berlin, Geneva and Budapest.

 Iván Fischer has been active as a composer since 2004, writing mostly vocal music with instrumental ensembles.
 His opera The Red Heifer made headlines across the world; the children’s opera The Gruffalo enjoyed numerous revivals in Berlin; his most frequently performed work, “Eine Deutsch-Jiddische Kantate” has been performed and recorded in several countries.

-Iván Fischer is founder of the Hungarian Mahler Society and patron of the British Kodály Academy.
+Iván Fischer is honorary citizen of Budapest, founder of the Hungarian Mahler Society and patron of the British Kodály Academy.
 The president of the Republic of Hungary awarded him the Gold Medal, and the French government honoured him as Chevalier des Arts et des Lettres.
 In 2006 he was decorated with the Hungarian Kossuth Prize, in 2011 with the Royal Philharmonic Society Music Award and the Dutch Ovatie Prize, and in 2013 he was named an honorary member of the Royal Academy of Music in London.